Kylie Jenner Poses For First Photos Since Welcoming Baby Stormi As She Launches ‘Weather Collection’

 “Kylie Jenner didn’t waste any time getting back to work, with the star posing for her first photo shoot just days after giving birth to daughter Stormi.”

-Kylie shared the first photo several days ago to her personal social media as she announced the Weather Collection launching February 28.
-In it, Jenner holds up a mirror as she flaunts the new glitter eyeshadow and matte black ‘Nightfall’ lipstick.
+Kylie shared the first photo several days ago to her personal social media account as she announced the Weather Collection launching February 28.
+In it, Jenner holds up a mirror as she flaunts the new glitter eyeshadow and matte black “Nightfall” lipstick.

 It seems her followers appreciated seeing new photos of the cosmetics mogul as the post received over 3.3 million likes.

 Jenner followed the first image with a second a few days later as she gave fans another look at her new products.
-It appears Kylie is sporting her natural hair as she poses with black hair hitting just at her shoulders as she seems to have traded in her wigs since becoming a mom.
+It appears Kylie is sporting her natural hair as she poses with black hair hitting just at her shoulders.
+She seems to have traded in her wigs since becoming a mom.

 Her fans once again showed their support as her second Weather Collection photo received almost 3.4 million likes and almost 200,000 comments.
 Jenner’s followers left comments calling her a beautiful mom and saying they love her as she makes her return to social media.

-Kylie Cosmetics shared a short video of Jenner during the photoshoot to its Instagram on Wednesday as followers left both positive and negative comments.
-Some Instagram users stated they don’t like the makeup as they left comments such as “so much no.” However, others were quick to call Kylie beautiful.
+Kylie Cosmetics shared a short video of Jenner during the photoshoot on Instagram on Wednesday as followers left both positive and negative comments.
+Some Instagram users stated they don’t like the makeup and they left comments such as “so much no.” However, others were quick to call Kylie beautiful.

 While the Weather Collection may be receiving mixed reviews, it appears fans are quite excited to see Kylie back on social media.
-But one comment in particular suggests she’s capitalizing on her baby just one month after giving birth.
+But one comment, in particular, suggests she’s capitalizing on her baby just one month after giving birth.

 “That moment when your child’s name is a publicity stunt.”